Three Steps to Maximize Your 2017 Sales Kickoff Meeting

 For many IT staffing firms, the annual sales kickoff meeting is the only event where the entire sales team gets together during the year.
 It’s an awesome opportunity and a fun opportunity to get the year off on the right foot, but it is also a big investment beyond the upfront costs associated with travel expenses, space, entertainment, selecting a keynote speaker, dinning and lodging.
 The biggest cost is opportunity costs, taking sales reps out of the field (and off the phones) to attend the event.
 According to SAVO, the average sales kickoff meeting costs $2,000.00 per sales rep.

 With sales kickoff’s being a such a big investment, the pressure is high for IT staffing leaders to maximize their sales kickoff.
 Every sales team will face their own challenges in the new year but the most successful sales kickoff meetings happen when teams execute on a well thought out list of goals and objectives that are designed to educate and inspire the sales team and a well planned user adoption and reinforcement plan is executed.
-Here are three ways IT staffing leaders can have a successful sales kickoff meeting.

 Teach and Educate